-The structure of a database table as defined by its columns.
+A database table's structure as defined by its columns.
 Data type, size, number of columns, keys, and constraints all define a table's schema.

 Server

 A server is a central computer that stores and handles network configuration files, which also can consist of a database management system to store data (database) and distribute data to clients via a network connection.